hexchat/hexchat.github.com/downloads.md

 - [Debian 7](http://dl.hexchat.net/hexchat/debian/)

 ## OS X
-The OS X build is experimental and may not be as tested or supported as the Windows/Linux releases but you can download HexChat.app here:
+The OS X build is experimental and may not be as supported as the Windows/Linux versions.
+It is built on 10.9 so scripting languages may not work on older releases.
+You can download HexChat.app here:

 - [dl.hexchat.net/hexchat/osx/](http://dl.hexchat.net/hexchat/osx/)